|

 Links to assorted articles about chemical

-warfare in First World War:
+warfare in First World War:• You can

 read here